Managing a home

 • At least half of the building’s long leaseholders must agree to the proposed approach and come together to purchase the freehold.
 If the block only has two flats, then both must agree to proceed.

-Step 2: Calculate the costs and work out your finances
+Step 2: Calculate the costs of buying the freehold

 First, estimate how much buying the freehold is going to cost you – since sometimes this amount might be the same as extending your lease by 90 years.
 A surveyor can help you get an estimate of the purchase price of the freehold and decide whether you should go on and buy the freehold or extend your lease.
 Then, work out your finances, factoring in other costs such as conveyancing and legal fees.
+Find out more about the costs of buying the freehold below.

 Step 3: Instruct a conveyancer